-(He kneels next to her and helps her to lie on her side with her head on his lap.)
+(ABUELO kneels next to her and helps her to lie on her side with her head on his lap.)

-mmm...
+Mmm...
 Maybe you were.
-I thought it was just young love that evolved into routine, but maybe...
+I thought it was young love that evolved into... l' ébriété.
+But maybe...

-(He strokes her arm.
+(ABUELO strokes her arm.
 She sighs.)

 The first touch.
-Hours on end picking through micro herbs side by side and then your shoulder gently brushes up against mine.
+Hours on end picking through herbs side by side and then your shoulder gently brushes up against mine.
 Such a simple thing.
 But it filled me with a rush of joy and nerves, splitting atoms inside me.
 I felt like I was going to explode.
 Forced into a sudden awareness of my body.
 But it wasn't like the violent loss of my virginity.
 It wasn't a loss at all.
 It was life.
 I was alive in that moment.
 As a woman.

-(He strokes her head and sings quietly as she falls asleep.)
+(ABUELO strokes her head and sings quietly as she falls asleep.)

-TRISTE LUCHA DEL ÁRBOL SECADO INCAPAZ DE SENTIR SUS RAÍCES SEDIENTAS VANO ESFORZARSE POR VIVIR EN TRATAR DE COMPRENDER SU PROPIA VIDA
+TRISTE LUCHA DEL ÁRBOL SECADO INCAPAZ DE SENTIR SUS RAÍCES SEDIENTAS VANO ESFUERZO POR VIVIR EN TRATAR DE COMPRENDER SU PROPIA VIDA